MANDAN Historical Society

 1988

 On March 11, the Mandan Creamery and Produce building at the corner of Main St and 4th Ave NW would close after 90 years of operation at the site.
-The company, now known as Cloverdale Meats, would open a new $6 million facility in northwest Mandan which refocused its operation to pork and pork products.
+The company, now known as Cloverdale Meats, transferred its operations to a new $6 million facility in northwest Mandan which refocused its operation to pork and pork products.

 The decline of the downtown retail sector continued with closings of several additional landmark stores including Dakota Four Seasons Clothing and Mushik Shoe Store.

 John Mushik came to Mandan in 1909 and started his operation on east Main Street.
 The cobbler moved to bigger quarters in and sold exclusively men's shoes at 110 West Main in 1913.
 He shared the business with tailors A. S. Brazda and Mike Gish.
 In 1917 his son John Jr. joined in in the trade.
 Mrs. Mushik ran the store while the sons served in WWII.
 John III ran the store until his retirement in 1962.
-Jerry Hoff, a longtime employee bought and operated it until its close.
+(Jerry Hoff, a longtime employee, bought and operated it until its close in March 1988.)

-On October 15, the Mandan held the Grand Opening of their new home at 1408 Collins.
+On October 15, the Mandan Elks held the Grand Opening of their new home at 1408 Collins.
 The club boasted over 1000 members.
+(The club would close its doors on April 22, 1995.)

 1989